 Buddy was originally found as a stray and came to us via a local pound in September 2017.
 He was rehomed in January 2018 but was sadly returned as he was starting to snap at people in the home.

 Prior to this Buddy had never shown any aggressive behaviour and often went home with a member of staff for breaks away from the kennel environment.
 He was always perfectly well behaved and we were very saddened to hear how his behaviour had changed.

-Buddy has a fantastic, playful character and makes for an entertaining office pal.
+Buddy has a fantastic, playful character and is very entertaining.
 He particularly loves enrichment activities such as 'Snuffle Mats' and 'Kong Wobbler' toys where he has to figure out a way to find his treats!
-He happily welcomes plenty of different visitors into the office and is happy to have a cuddle and make new friends.
+He is generally happy to make new friends and enjoys a cuddle.

 Buddy is also a big hit with our dog walkers and has several doggy friends that he often shares walks with.
 When introduced to dogs properly Buddy quite enjoys their company and we feel that he could live with a compatible dog in his new home.
 He does not like cats.